Here are the questions we are frequently

 Blister plasters

-Aspirin/Paracetamol for headaches or other pain
+Aspirin/Paracetamol for headaches or other

 Antihistamine tablets